tdaylan/pcat/docs/index.rst

     **Associations with the reference catalog**

-    :param anglassc: Radius of the circle within which sample catalog point sources can be associated with the point sources in the reference catalog.
+    :param anglassc: Radius of the circle within which sample catalog elements can be associated with the elements in the reference catalog.

     :type anglassc: float

-    :param margfactcomp: The ratio of the side of the square in which the sample point sources are associated with the reference catalog, to the size of the image.
+    :param margfactcomp: The ratio of the side of the square in which the sample elements are associated with the reference catalog, to the size of the image.

     :type margfactcomp: float